oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-data/helidon-data.md

 ---

-## Step 2: Overview of the classes
+## Task 2: Overview of the classes

 Let's have a look at the classes we're going to be using.

-### Step2a: Quick overview of the database functionality
+### Task2a: Quick overview of the database functionality
 The com.oracle.labs.helidon.stockmanager.resources.StockmanagerResource class is the primary class we'll be working with in this lab.
 If you're not familiar with JPA however there are some other classes you should look at.

 The classes in the com.oracle.labs.helidon.stockmanager.database package represent the actual structure of the database.
 In the database configuration we tell the JPA, JTA layers these are the classes we want the database to represent.
 You'll see that they have some annotations on them, some of which will be familiar.
 Let's look at the StockLevel class first: